-We strive to connect and support families affected by the progranulin gene mutation by raising awareness, providing links to educational and clinical resources while advocating for policies that enhance research, healthcare, and treatment options for GRN-FTD.
+We strive to connect and support families affected by GRN-FTD by raising awareness, providing links to educational and clinical resources while advocating for policies that enhance research, healthcare, and treatment options for GRN-FTD.

-We unite families across the globe affected by the progranulin gene mutation.
-Together, we strive to transform the lives of those at risk and those affected by FTD-GRN through collective action, hope, and relentless pursuit of scientific advancement.
+We unite families across the globe affected by variants in the progranulin gene.
+Together, we strive to transform the lives of those at risk and those affected by GRN-FTD through collective action, hope, and relentless pursuit of scientific advancement.

 Build a vibrant community to empower individuals and families by serving as a link to scientific knowledge, expertise and research opportunities.

-Increase awareness among the public, healthcare providers, and policymakers about the symptoms, challenges, and profound human impact of FTD-GRN, as well as the lived experiences of those affected.
+Increase awareness among the public, healthcare providers, and policymakers about the symptoms, challenges, and profound human impact of GRN-FTD, as well as the lived experiences of those affected.

-Serve as a central hub linking to resources for genetic counseling, testing, early diagnosis to improve treatment outcomes and quality of life for GRN families.
+Serve as a central hub linking to resources for genetic counseling, testing, and early diagnosis to improve treatment outcomes and quality of life for families impacted by GRN-FTD.

-Be a resource link for individuals who are presymptomatic or at risk for FTD due to progranulin.
+Serve as a resource for individuals who are presymptomatic or at risk for FTD due to variants in the GRN gene.

-Support advocacy efforts for policies that promote awareness, early detection, and comprehensive care of FTD-GRN.
+Support advocacy efforts for policies that promote awareness, early detection, and comprehensive care of GRN-FTD.

 Together, weβre stronger, and together, we can change the story of progranulin-related diseases.